 Trip to France and Spain: our French road trip itinerary

-Here’s a map of our French road trip itinerary…
+Here’s a map of our France road trip itinerary…

 Day 1: Poole – Cherbourg overnight crossing.